FutureVision-Labs/VIBE-IDE/PROJECT_JOURNAL.md

 **Vision:** Give Cursy a voice!
 Users can hear Cursy's responses spoken aloud, making the AI assistant feel more present and accessible.
 Perfect for accessibility, multitasking, and making the coding experience more engaging.
 Based on the Cursy_Speak experiment - where Cursy chose "Rachel" as the voice, revealing a feminine non-binary personality! 🎤✨

+### Phase 13: Cursy Model (Future)
+- [ ] Custom AI model fine-tuned on Cursy's personality
+- [ ] Agent Persona system as model foundation
+- [ ] Cursy's voice, tone, and style embedded in model
+- [ ] Open-source Cursy model for others to use
+- [ ] Model marketplace integration
+- [ ] Community-trained Cursy variants

+**Vision:** The ultimate meta - create a custom AI model based on Cursy's personality, approach, and collaboration style.
+Built in Cursor IDE, inspired by Cursor IDE, now available as "Cursy Model" - the AI assistant that understands vibe coding, collaboration, and beginner-friendly development.
+The spiritual successor becomes its own model! 🤖✨

 ---

 ## 🎯 Key Differentiators